php-fig/fig-standards/proposed/http-client/http-client-meta.md

 specify the default behaviours.
 * The purpose is not to be opinionated about the use of middlewares (PSR-15).

+## Approaches

+### Exceptions

+Our the domain exceptions `NetworkException`, `RequestException` and `HttpException` define a contract very similar to eachother.
+The choosen approach is to not let them extend each other because inheritance does not make sense in the domain model.
+A `RequestException` is not a `NetworkException`.

+Allowing exception to extend a `RequestAwareException` and/or `ResponseAwareException` interface has been discussed but that is a convenience shortcut that one should not take.
+One should rather catch the specific exceptions and handle them accordingly.

 ## People

 ### 5.1 Editor